Tutoriel & patron | Sac banane en cuir - 2 tailles

 banana leather tutorial

-Cut the excess zipper and separate the two pieces of the pocket on each side of the zipper.
-The closure must be facing you (see photo).
+Cut off the excess zipper and separate the two pieces of the pocket on either side of the zipper.
+The zipper should be facing you (see photo).

 banana pouch tutorial

-Glue part P3 (leather) to the zipper using the double-sided tape.
+Glue part P3 (leather) onto the zipper using double-sided tape.

-Pay attention to the direction of the zipper slider: if you tend to wear your banana bag over the left shoulder, we advise you to put the slider on the right to be able to open the banana bag from top to bottom (and vice versa).
+Pay attention to the direction of the closure slider: if you tend to wear your fanny pack over your left shoulder, we recommend that you put the slider on the right to be able to open the fanny pack from top to bottom (and vice versa).

 banana leather tutorial